crmckenzie/apprenticeship/markdown/onboarding-packet.md

 We recommend looking through it now and referring back to it later.
 Think of this packet as your Hitchhiker's Guide during your apprenticeship.
 Don't Panic!

-This packet is available at https://github.com/thoughtbot/apprentice-onboarding.
+This packet is available at https://github.com/crmckenzie/apprenticeship.
 Feel free to file a pull request to improve any aspect of it, no matter how tiny.

 # The Plan

-Your first two months are spent learning.
-At the end of your second month, you'll meet with your office's Managing Director to discuss your next steps.
-During that meeting, you'll be asked "What do you want to do after your apprenticeship?"

-If you have decided at that point that thoughtbot is not for you, no worries.
-We can work with you over the next month to help find job prospects.
+Your first four to six weeks are spent learning the tools, techniques, patterns, and practices that you will need to work on full-scale projects.
+You will have a dedicated mentor who's responsibility is to keep your learning moving forward at all times.
+There will be a lot of reading, practice, and working on tutorials.

+At the end of this period you will be given a project to work on.
+You will be expected to write code of the same quality as our most Senior developers.
+Your mentor's job will be to help you achieve that.

-If you want to work at thoughtbot, we will be prepared to either make you an offer or tell you there isn't a good spot for you at thoughtbot.
+At the end of your internship we will be prepared to either make you an offer or tell you there isn't a good spot for you.
+Our decision about whether to bring you on as an employee depends on several factors including:

+* your performance
+* your availability
+* your interest in working for us, and
+* an open position

 Don't worry!
-We will do everything we can to make your three months as amazing as we can and prepare you for your step after the apprenticeship.
+We will do everything we can to make your time here as amazing as we can and prepare you for your step after the apprenticeship.

 ## Your mentor

-Your first mentor's name is:                      .
-You'll get a new mentor each month.

-This person is your guide for the month.
+Your mentor's name is:                      .
+This person is your guide through the program.
+S/he will push you to learn as much as you possibly can in a very short period of time.
+Everything you learn will be required for you to perform project-work effectively in a collaborative team-environment.
+Although there is a lot of material to learn, there is little to no extraneous information.
+Most of what you learn you will take with you into your career and apply regardless of the kind of software you work on, OS, programming language, or tool stack.

+## Your Coach

+Your coach's name is:                       .
+This person will stay in touch with you about how your program is going.
+His/her job is to ensure that the program is working for you and to coach your mentor about any changes that may need to be made to accommodate your needs or any issues that may arise.
+This person will also pair with you from time to time.

 ## How am I doing?

-You will meet with your mentor once a week on Friday to talk through your progress.
+You will meet with your Coach once a week to talk through your progress.

-You are encouraged to create a list of the goals you have for your apprenticeship on an overall basis as well as to maintain a weekly list of smaller, specific goals.
-You should work with your mentor to set these and track your progress against them.

-For an example of how previous apprentices have done this, see the apprentice-goals project on GitHub (https://github.com/thoughtbot/apprentice-goals).
-You should consider forking that repository to contribute your own goals.

-When you switch mentors, you will have a Mentor Hand-off.
-This is a meeting with both mentors to talk through the previous month and the plan for the next month.

-## Pairing during the week

-You will work with your mentor on client projects Monday-Thursday, traveling with them to the client site if appropriate.
-Your mentor will pair with you during the week as you work on user stories.

-Pairing is the fastest and most effective way to learn, so it should be a priority for you and your mentor.
-However, do not expect to pair 100% of the time.
-One particularly effective method of pairing is Ping-Ponging.
-The idea is for Person 1 to write a test, Person 2 writes the code to make the test pass.
-Then Person 2 writes the next test and Person 1 writes the code to make the test pass.
-Rinse, repeat.

-We also encourage you to pair with other apprentices (designer/developer teams work great) as well as with thoughtbot employees who are not your mentor.
-Everyone on the team loves teaching and learning, and they'd love to teach and learn from you.
-A good way to do it is to announce during standup that you're looking for someone to pair with, and if people have free time (usually only Fridays, since that's when everyone gets a break from client work), they'll tell you.
+Your Mentor will work with you to create a Trello board to track your learning and other [goals](apprentice-goals.md).

 ## Self-guided learning

-Whenever appropriate or applicable to your work, you should take time away from client work to do some self-guided learning.
+Whenever appropriate or applicable to your work, you should take time away from work to do some self-guided learning.
 This can include reading material from books, attending workshops, or learning about and trying out a technique or library.

-For reading material, we recommend starting with Apprenticeship Patterns, which is available in the thoughtbot Dropbox library.

-## Workshops

-We encourage learning.
-We sell workshops and webcasts (both on http://learn.thoughtbot.com), which are free for you.
-You can and should take advantage of these.

-As your mentor to add you to the thoughtbot team in Learn.

 # Getting the Most Out of apprentice.io